What is Arts Management?

 So Close to NYC

-Our Westchester County location is flush with the opportunity for internships and career experiences with New York City only a short commute or train ride away and within the surrounding metro area.
+Our Westchester County location is flush with the opportunity for internships and career experiences in New York City—only a short commute or train ride away—or within the surrounding metro area.

 To learn more, reach out to Department Chair Maria Guralnik with questions or request a consultation.